-Rob on an ‘Indian Basic’ bike, giving rides to people as part of a ‘Time Banking’ performance during the ‘Future of Transportation’ event at Srishti, Bangalore, India, last month.
+Rob on an ‘Indian Basic’ bike, giving rides to people as part of a ‘Time Banking’ performance during the ‘Future of Transportation’ event at Srishti, Bangalore, India, in 2015.
 See more here

 Dr Rob La Frenais is an independent contemporary art curator, working internationally and creatively with artists entirely on original commissions.
 He believes in being directly engaged with the artist’s working process as far as possible, while actively widening the context within which the artist can work.
 His last project before being a guest professor at Srishti Institute, Bangalore (see above) in November 2015 with artist Tomás Saraceno, with the University of Texas at El Paso, can be seen here